Corporate Social Responsibility Partnerships

-Here are two examples and testimonials from previous CSR Partnerships
+Below are two examples and testimonials from previous CSR Partnerships

-North Highland Consultant and CSR Lead Coordinator
+Maris Natrin - North Highland Consultant and CSR Lead Coordinator

 “As a global company, North Highland Consultancy has set its cause as improving economic empowerment.
 Our strategy was to partner with a charity who are making a significant impact in London, who align with our goals and who we could support to achieve theirs.
 After an extensive selection process, the London office chose Streets of Growth as our charity partner in 2016 and extended the partnership into 2017.
 The partnership between North Highland and Streets of Growth has been extremely positive and has strengthened North Highland’s belief that by utilising our expertise as a consultancy business we can make a real difference to a charity, ultimately enabling their incredible work to reach and impact more vulnerable young people.
 The partnership also showed the importance of finding a charity with similar values, as the extended two years working with Streets of Growth was built on the strength of the relationship and engagement.

 Our aim for the partnership was to help Streets of Growth create transformative outcomes for young adults living in one of London’s most challenging boroughs.
-Due to Streets of Growth’s willing and collaboration we were able to deliver a broad spectrum of highly impactful “sprints” during the two years.
+Due to Streets of Growth’s willingness and collaboration, we were able to deliver a broad spectrum of highly impactful “sprints” during the two years.
 The sprints were two-week long projects with a targeted outcome for the charity, delivered by a range of people from the North Highland office (consulting, delivery and supported by global services).
 These sprints focused on using North Highland’s expertise as a management consultancy to improve and change the way Streets of Growth operate, plan and set strategies.

 In addition to the targeted sprints, the North Highland London office supported Streets of Growth through numerous fundraising activities, raising over £35,000 during the two-year period.